Whenever depression is written about, the most common recommendation is to seek help via a mental health professional.

 But with therapy — even the online version — costing hundreds of dirhams just for one session, that is just not an option for most of the population.

 Despite the fact that globally, more than 264 million people of all ages suffer from depression, according to the World Health Organisation, it has taken a pandemic for everyone to pay more attention to rising mental health frailties.
 Research from Columbia University’s Mailman School of Public Health revealed that the global prevalence of both depression and anxiety since Covid-19 began has risen by 24 percent and 21 percent, respectively.
 Factors contributing to ailing mental health include health anxiety, financial struggles and an overwhelming sense of uncertainty about the world and how it is changing.

-Depression comes in many forms.
+Depression comes in many forms and has many layers.
 It isn’t a condition you can simply think yourself out of — it grips your mind, but also your body and soul.

-Adverts about depression talk about sadness but they rarely allude to a symptom that everyone with depression knows all too well: the Impossible Task.
-The Impossible Task is the inability to face the most routine and mundane parts of life: going to the bank, making your bed, checking your email or paying a bill.
-Often this is the most debilitating part of depression because even the most basic form of functioning cannot be achieved, therefore compounding further the feelings of inadequacy.
+Adverts about depression talk about sadness, but they rarely allude to a symptom that everyone with depression knows all too well: the the inability to face the most routine and mundane parts of life.
+These include going to the bank, making your bed or meals, checking email or paying a bill.
+Often this is the most debilitating part of depression, because even the most basic form of functioning cannot be achieved, therefore compounding further the feelings of inadequacy.

 While access to talking therapies has remained available during the pandemic, albeit mostly through Zoom, for many the price of therapy is enough to amplify anxiety and stress.
 Or they just can’t afford it.